hadhemiGH/helm-charts/README.md

 - Version: The targeted Helm chart version
 - Namespace: The cluster namespace where the chart will deployed
 ### Values
-Settings that can be parameterized in Kubernetes manifests.
+Contains the values that need to be used for the parameterized variables in the template for a specific deployment.
 In Lwm2mfe application, we have one of this file for each environment: dev, stg, eu & na.
 This file contains:
 - ReplicaCount: number of replicas for author and public pods, the default is 1
 - Resource Quota: provides constraints that limit aggregate resource consumption per namespace Resource limits describe how many resources, for example, CPU or RAM, a container can use.
 - Resources
     - **Resource requests** describe how many resources, for example, CPU or RAM a node has to have
     - **Resource limits** describe how many resources, for example, CPU or RAM, a container can use.
-- Image: container image repository and tag
+- Image: container image repository and tag for lwm2mfe application the docker image will added dynamically when the release script executed
 - EnvName: The environment name (dev, stg, eu or na)
 ### Template
 The most important ingredient of a chart is the templates/ directory.
 It holds the application’s configuration files that will be deployed to the cluster.
 The template files fetch deployment information from values.yaml.